alexwlchan/alexwlchan.net/src/_articles/2019/2019-02-09-working-with-large-s3-objects.md

 ---
-layout: post
+layout: article
 date: 2019-02-09 18:09:32 +00:00
 summary: Code for processing large objects in S3 without downloading the whole thing first, using file-like objects in Python.
-tags:
-  - python
+topics:
-  - aws
+  - AWS
-  - aws:amazon s3
+  - Python
 title: Working with really large objects in S3
-old_syntax_highlighting: true
 ---

 One of our current work projects involves working with large ZIP files stored in S3.